Magnetization process of atacamite: a case of weakly coupled $S = 1/2$ sawtooth chains

-From our data we can now construct the magnetic phase diagram of atacamite for $H \parallel b$ axis (Fig.~\ref{fig:phase}).
-From the figure, it can be seen that below $T_{\rm N}$ and in comparatively low fields up to 20 T there is the antiferromagnetic phase.
-It is further separated into a low-field regime with a magnetic structure described above, and the phase range beyond the metamagnetic transition, where a spin-flop transition occurs.
-After suppression of the AFM order, however, the system is still far from magnetic saturation.
-Instead, at 31.5 T a wide magnetization plateau at half of the full magnetization, {\it i.e.}, at $M_{\rm sat}/2$, sets in.
-This type of magnetization plateau is known to exist for the sawtooth chain~\cite{richter2004,richter2008}.
-Full magnetic saturation is not reached at highest fields of 65 T.
+From our data, we construct the magnetic phase diagram of atacamite for $\mathbf{H} \parallel b$ (Fig.~\ref{fig:phase}).
+The AFM phase exists below $T_{\mathrm{N}}$ and up to $\sim 30$\,T. It is separated into a low-field regime with the magnetic structure described before and a high-field regime for fields above the spin-flop transition.
+In the limit $T \to 0$\,K, the suppression of AFM order possibly coincides with the appearance of a magnetization plateau-like behavior.
+To fully establish the magnetic phase diagram in this field region, it requires a determination of the magnetocaloric effect in pulsed magnetic fields~\cite{nomura2020,MCE}.
+At highest fields of 65\,T the system is still far from saturation.

-Now we revisit the theoretical analysis of the magnetization plateau, carrying out zero-temperature infinite system time-evolving block decimation (iTEBD) calculations~\cite{vidal2007} as well as Lanczos diagonalizations.
-The inset of Fig.~\ref{fig:highfield} exemplifies the magnetization from iTEBD at $J_2/J_1$\,=\,2, 1, and 0.5.
-Several distinct features arise.
-First, a plateau occurs at $M_{\rm sat}/2$ for $h_1$\,${<}$\,$h$\,${<}$\,$h_2$.
-Second, the size of the plateau depends rather nonlinear on $J_2/J_1$, decreasing rapidly for small $J_2/J_1$, where $M(h)|_{J_2/J_1 = 0} -1/2$ has to comply with the Heisenberg chain.
-For the parameters we considered, the maximum size of the plateau occurs at $J_2/J_1 = 2$, decreasing again above that, with $M(h)|_{J_2/J_1 \rightarrow \infty}$ being twice that of the Heisenberg chain.
-Third, the sign of the curvature of $M(h{<}h_1)$ depends on $J_2/J_1$.
-Finally, at $J_2/J_1$\,=\,2 the transition from full magnetization to the plateau exhibits a jump, attributed to flat magnon bands~\cite{richter2008}.